 A lawyer who, in the course of representing a client, knowingly manifests by word or conduct, bias or prejudice based upon race, gender, religion, national origin, disability, age, sexual orientation or socioeconomic status, violates paragraph (g) and also may violate paragraph (d).
 Legitimate advocacy respecting the foregoing factors does not violate paragraphs (d) or (g).
 A trial judge’s finding that peremptory challenges were exercised on a discriminatory basis does not alone establish a violation of this Rule.

 A lawyer may refuse to comply with an obligation imposed by law upon a good faith belief that no valid obligation exists.
 The provisions of Rule 1.2(d) concerning a good faith challenge to the validity, scope, meaning or application of the law apply to challenges of legal regulation of the practice of law.

 Lawyers holding public office assume legal responsibilities going beyond those of other citizens.
 A lawyer’s abuse of public office can suggest an inability to fulfill the professional role of lawyers.
 The same is true of abuse of positions of private trust such as trustee, executor, administrator, guardian, agent and officer, director or manager of a corporation or other organization.

-Proposed Rule 8.4 Maintaining the Integrity of the Profession
+New Rule 8.4 Maintaining the Integrity of the Profession

 It is professional misconduct for a lawyer to: